Kyle Ebecilio: Excelsior

 In July 2019, he moved to Excelsior on a two-year contract, but left at the end of the 2019-20 season after only six appearances in the league.

 Alki Oroklini

 In January 2021, Ebecilio joined Cypriot Second Division club Alki Oroklini.

+Capelle

+In June 2023, after two years as a free agent, Ebecilio joined Vierde Divisie club Capelle.

 International career

 Ebecilio has represented The Netherlands at various youth levels, from the under 16 to under 21 teams.

 At the UEFA European Under-17 Championship in Serbia, Ebecilio scored three goals in the 2011 tournament which the Dutch won for the first time.
 He stood out earning the Golden Boot and Best Player awards.

 Personal life

 Ebecilio grew up supporting Feyenoord and his cousins are fellow footballers Jeffrey Bruma and Marciano Bruma.

+He is not the younger brother of Lorenzo Ebecilio.
+He is of Surinamese descent.